Razer-Cynosa/DaisyX-v2.0/README.md

 All other credits mentioned on top of scripts

-Anything missing kindly let us know at [Daisy Support](https://t.me/DaisySupport_Official) or simply submit a pull request on the readme.
+Anything missing kindly let us know at [Zoro Support](https://t.me/caritemanataudoi) or simply submit a pull request on the readme.

 # Daisy X the telegram Bot Project
 DaisyX-v2.0 (Base AioGram)